DarkRyu550/pwndbg/DEVELOPING.md

 To invoke cross-architecture tests, use `./qemu-tests.sh`, and to run unit tests, use `./unit-tests.sh`

 ## Writing Tests
 Each test is a Python function that runs inside of an isolated GDB session.
 Using a [`pytest`](https://docs.pytest.org/en/latest/) fixture at the beginning of each test, GDB will attach to a [`binary`](tests/gdb-tests/conftest.py) or connect to a [`QEMU instance`](tests/qemu-tests/conftest.py).
 Each test runs some commands and uses Python `assert` statements to verify correctness.
-We can access `pwndbg` library code like `pwndbg.gdblib.regs.rsp` as well as execute GDB commands with `gdb.execute()`.
+We can access `pwndbg` library code like `pwndbg.aglib.regs.rsp` as well as execute GDB commands with `gdb.execute()`.

 We can take a look at [`tests/gdb-tests/tests/test_symbol.py`](tests/gdb-tests/tests/test_symbol.py) for an example of a simple test.
 Looking at a simplified version of the top-level code, we have this:
 ```python